ShahriyarR/MySQL-AutoXtraBackup/docs/basic_features.rst

 Backup
 ------

 Yes you are right, this tool is for taking backups.
 It should take care for automating this process for you.
-You can specify the backup directory in config file (default /etc/bck.conf) under `Backup <#backup>`__ category: For me there is another config file prepared here ->
+You can specify the backup directory in config file (default /etc/bck.conf) under [Backup] category.
-\`\ ``/home/shahriyar.rzaev/AutoXtrabackup_Configs/ps_5.7_master_bck.conf``
+For me there is another config file prepared here -> ``/home/shahriyar.rzaev/AutoXtrabackup_Configs/ps_5.7_master_bck.conf``

 ::